-PROFILE: California businessman Bernard Osher is a strong advocate for higher education and the arts, and for more than 35 years has supported both through the foundation that bears his name.
+PROFILE: California businessman Bernard Osher advocates for higher education and the arts, and for more than 35 years has supported both through the foundation that bears his name.
 The Osher Foundation says it “seeks to improve quality of life through support for higher education and the arts...with special attention to reentry students.”
-This objective is realized through four program areas: “post-secondary scholarships, lifelong learning institutes for seasoned adults, select integrative medicine programs, and arts and educational organizations.”
+This objective is realized through four program areas: Scholars and Fellows, Lifelong Learning Institutes, Integrative Medicine, and Local Arts and Education.

-Osher’s first program, Scholars and Fellows, is offered through a select list of partner higher ed institutions.
+Osher’s first program, Scholars and Fellows, “provides support for undergraduate students who have experienced a gap in their education of at least five years.”
+The foundation offers these grants through a select list of partner institutions.
 Reviewing this list prior to applying is critical, since the class of eligible student (graduate, undergraduate, community college transfer, re-entry, etc.) is institution-specific.
 Grant seekers apply directly to the school, not to the foundation itself.
-Additional restrictions and priorities also apply, and can be found on the program home page as well as this page, which clarifies additional geographic limitations on which types of awards are available.
+Additional restrictions and priorities may apply.

-Osher’s third program, Integrative Medicine, is focused on “education, research, and clinical services” that “emphasize the combined use of modern medicine with complementary therapies and established healing practices to promote health and wellness.”
+Osher’s third program, Integrative Medicine, focuses on “education, research, and clinical services” that “emphasize the combined use of modern medicine with complementary therapies and established healing practices to promote health and wellness.”
 Through this program, the foundation has established several centers for integrative medicine.
-As with its Lifelong Learning Institutes, Osher is not currently looking to set up new centers, but will accept a two- to three-page summary of your institution’s work for future reference.
+As with its Lifelong Learning Institutes, Osher is not currently looking to set up new centers, but will accept a two- to three-page summary of an institution’s work for future reference.

 The final education program at Osher, Local Arts and Education, has broadly defined goals but a relatively narrow geographic focus.
-In the past, the foundation has supported grantees including “performing arts groups, literary programs, educational and environmental groups, and social service organizations,” while its current focus is on “arts and educational organizations,” and only in the state of Maine and the counties of San Francisco and Alameda in California.
-On the upside for grantseekers in these areas, this is the only program that accepts unsolicited letters of inquiry, which are received “on a rolling basis.”
+In the past, the foundation has supported “performing arts groups, literary programs, educational and environmental groups, and social service organizations.”
+Its current focus is on “arts and educational organizations,” and only in the state of Maine and the counties of San Francisco and Alameda in California.
+This is the only program that accepts unsolicited letters of inquiry, which are received “on a rolling basis.”